sarenap/cse15l-lab-reports/labreport2.md

   ```

-  # An input that doesn’t induce a failure, as a JUnit test and any associated code (write it as a code block in Markdown)
+# NON FAILURE INPUT HERE, as a JUnit test and any associated code (write it as a code block in Markdown)
   list only has letter a so we can't tell if the letters were added wrong or right

   ```